-If your success is dependent on only individuals outside your organization following a process, then you have an incentive challenge.
-And that can prove to be nearly impossible.
+If your success is dependent on individuals outside your organization following the same AP process, it can prove to be nearly impossible.
 If these individuals outside your organization are asking the question, “What’s in it for me to change the way I do things,” and the answer does not outweigh the time, money, opportunity, and hassle of making the changes you are asking them to make to do things your way, then your success is doomed.

 This has always been the problem with the technologies who tout themselves as the ultimate solution for AP Automation.
 Your chances of getting 100 percent compliance from those you are paying are very slim.
 And while anything less than 100 percent compliance helps the problem, it does not totally solve it.

 The problem, as you probably know, begins with the intake process.
 Invoices and supporting documents are submitted in a variety of ways.
 Some may be sent in through EDI or retrieved directly by your AP department.
 Some come in through email, and those usually end up getting printed, sometimes in multiple copies before they are paid.
 And some will come in on paper and will probably be copied before being passed along to an approver.